ripple/explorer/README.md

 * `npm run build` then `npm run prod-server` for production mode

 ### Installing on Apple Silicon
 Since `canvas` does not provide pre-built binaries for Apple chips during `npm install` it will try to compile it manually.
-To get this to succeed you new to install several dependencies by following the instructions [here](https://github.com/Automattic/node-canvas#compiling).
+To get this to succeed you need to install several dependencies by following the instructions [here](https://github.com/Automattic/node-canvas#compiling).

 ## Running on Parallel Networks